rveciana/BasemapTutorial/docs/backgrounds.rst

 * color sets the continent color.
 By default is a gry color. `This page explains all the color options <http://matplotlib.org/api/colors_api.html>`_
 * lake color sets the color of the lakes.
 By default doesn't draw them, but you may set it to aqua to plot them blue
-* alpha is a vaue from 0 to 1 to set the transparency
+* alpha is a value from 0 to 1 to set the transparency
 * zorder sets the position of the layer related to others.
 It can be used to hide (or show) a contourf layer, that should be only on the sea, for instance

 .. literalinclude:: ../code_examples/first_map/first_map_fill.py